smebberson/docker-alpine/README.md

 - To provide Docker images that are easily configurable.
 - To provide Docker images that are highly stable.
 - To quickly enable a microservices architecture using Docker.

+To meet these goals, we're using:

+- [Alpine linux][alpinelinux] (very small but capable Linux distribution).
+- [s6][s6] for process management for both easily configurable, and highly stable images.

 ## Docker and microservices